 Fat is where it is at!
 When we run slowly and for longer distances, our muscles start to use fat as its energy source.
 Fat provides unlimited amounts of energy.
 Running slowly trains your body to use fat over sugar.

-by Stu Mittleman
+a book by Stu Mittleman

 5. Establishes Routine